 Cardiff and Vale College’s university level HE provision continues to grow.
 Over the last couple of years it has more than doubled the number of Higher Education courses it offers and the College has a success rate of 90.4% for students on university level courses – 11.4% above the national comparator.

 The College works in partnership with a number of universities in Wales and England to deliver HE qualifications, including the University of South Wales, Cardiff Metropolitan University, the University of West London and Kingston University, giving people the opportunity to gain university-level education without the cost of leaving home.

-One such successful graduate is 22-year-old Lewis Richmond from Barry, who graduated from his BSc in Aircraft Engineering with a first.
-The course is offered in partnership with Kingston University.
+One such successful graduate is 22-year-old Lewis Richmond from Barry, who graduated from his BSc in Aircraft Engineering with a first after taking his third top up year.